jose011013/interval-entropy/README.md

 ## Overview

 Traditional entropy measures are not well-suited for symbolic data types, such as intervals, sets, or histograms, which arise in applications where uncertainty or imprecision is present.
-This project implements a generalized entropy measure that:
+This project implements an extension of entropy that

 1. Incorporates the variability within interval-valued data.
 2. Preserves key properties of entropy, such as non-negativity and additivity.
-3. Extends to more complex symbolic data structures in future work.

 ## Features

 - Implementation of the generalized entropy formula for interval-valued data.
-- Visualization tools for comparing entropy values across datasets.
+- Tools for comparing entropy values across datasets.
-- A modular design for extending the framework to other symbolic data types.

 ## Installation